On finiteness and tails of perpetuities under a Lamperti-Kiu MAP: Introduction and Preliminaries

+We will use the law of large numbers and Erickson's law of large numbers for when the mean is undefined \cite{Erickson1973SLLN} to give a characterisation of the finiteness of $A_\infty$.
+Then, we show that for a Lamperti-Kiu MAP, both $A_\infty$ and $B_\infty$ satisfy a random affine equation.
+Under a \cramer type condition, we show that the conditions of the implicit renewal theorems of \cite{goldie1991} and \cite{kesten1973} hold, hence we are able to determine the right tails of $A_\infty$ and $B_\infty$.
 In the heavy tailed cases, when \cramers condition does not hold, a different approach to studying the tails of $A_\infty$ is required.
 We define a Lamperti-Kiu process to be of strong subexponential type when $Y_{T_2}$ is long tailed and one of the Lamperti-Kiu components, $\xi^{(\pm)}_1$ or $U^{(\pm)}$, is strong subexponential and has right tails which asymptotically dominate the right tails of the other Lamperti-Kiu components.
 By the careful consideration of an embedded Markov chain, we are able to overcome the lack of independent increments of $\xi$ and provide a generalisation of the subexponential results of \cite{MaulikZwart2006156} to Lamperti-Kiu processes of strong subexponential type.
 This provides an asymptotic expansion of the right tails of $A_\infty$ to show that $A_\infty$ is long tailed and $\log(A_\infty)$ is subexponential.

-The results of this paper are presented for the case that $|E|=2$, however, they can easily be extended to the case of any finite $E$ provided $J$ is an irreducible Markov chain.
-In the proofs, extensive use is made of the fact that $J_{T_{2n}}=J_{0}$ for all $n\in\N$.
-To extend this to the case $|E|>2$, we replace $\{T_{2n}\}_{n\in\N}$ with the sequence of return times to $J_0$ of $J$, which have finite expectation.
-In the case $|E|=\infty$, two further difficulties arise which may prevent an extension of the results.
-Firstly, even if $J$ is a recurrent Markov chain, it may be the case that the expected return time of $J$ is infinite.
-Secondly, arguments which rely on taking a maximums or sums over the elements of $E$ are no longer valid.

 This paper is organised as follows.
 In Section \ref{sec:finiteness}, we give necessary and sufficient conditions for the standard and signed exponential functionals $A_\infty$ and $B_\infty$, respectively, to be finite.
 In Section \ref{sec:moments}, we look at the random affine equation approach to studying the moments and tails of $A_\infty$ and $B_\infty$ under \cramers condition and the assumption that $Y_{T_2}$ doesn't have a lattice distribution.
 In Section \ref{sec:subexpTails}, we study the tails of $A_\infty$ when the Lamperti-Kiu process is of strong subexponential type.